JohannesNE/aarhus-covid19-datathon/data/Mobility-telco/README.md

 A data file containing the number of movements between each combination of municipalities each day can be downloaded from the website:

+> In this dataset, directions of travel are unknown.
+A directional
+> dataset is also available.
+See the bottom of this page.

 ``` r
 telco_link <- "https://covid19.compute.dtu.dk/data/telco_map_new.json"